-Section Focus: You will learn the basics of water disinfection with an emphasis on Chlorine.
-At the end of this section, you will be able to describe chlorination.
-There is a post quiz at the end of this section to review your comprehension and a final examination for your contact hours.
+Section Focus: You will learn the basics of cross-connection protection and backflow prevention.
+At the end of this section, you the student will be able to understand and describe cross-connection dangers and backflow prevention methods.
+There is a post quiz at the end of this section to review your comprehension and a final examination in the Assignment for your contact hours.